Volo120/byte-corruptor/readme.md

 # V's Byte Corruptor

 # Description
-This app helps you with overwriting, randomizing and replacing bytes the way you want.
+This app helps you with manipulation the bytes of any file the way you like.

 # Features
 - Incrementing
 - Randomizing
 - Replacing
-- swapper
+- Swapping

 # Screenshots
 the main UI: